In the Lismore City, Mining had the highest productivity by industry, generating $369,768 per worker in 2018/19.

 - Financial and Insurance Services ($234,485)

-The major differences between the jobs held by the full-time equivalent local workers of the Lismore City and New South Wales were:
+The major differences between worker productivity by industries in the Lismore City and New South Wales were:

 The total worker productivity by industry in the Lismore City increased by $1,121 between 2013/14 and 2018/19.

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Lismore City were for those employed in:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Lismore City were for:

 - Mining (+$162,516)